 - Cross-Border Data Transfers:

-The Law does not permit transfer of personal Data to a foreign country unless the country provides an equivalent level of data protection and there is authorization from the appropriate regulatory entity.
+The Law does not permit transfer of Personal Data to a foreign country unless the country provides an equivalent level of data protection and there is an authorization from the appropriate regulatory entity.

 - Personal Data Protection Officer: